 Abhiroop Bhattacharjee received his B.E. degree in Electrical Engineering from Birla Institute of Technology and Science Pilani, India in 2020.
 He hasworked as a Research Intern in the Institute of Materials in Electrical Engineering-I at RWTH Aachen University, Germany and as a Guest Researcher in the Chair for Processor Design, TU Dresden, Germany.
 He joined the Intelligent Computing Lab at Yale University in 2020 and is currently pursuing a Ph.D. degree under the supervision of Prof. Priyadarshini Panda.
-His current research interests include exploring In-memory Computation techniques for Neuromorphic circuits and adversarial robustness in the circuits.
+His current research interests include exploring In-memory Computation techniques for Neuromorphic circuits and adversarial robustness.
 [E-mail: firstname.lastname@example.org]

 received his B.S. degree in Electronic Engineering from Sogang University, in 2018 and M.S. degree in Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), South Korea, in 2020.
 Starting from September 2020, he is pursuing his Ph.D. in the Intelligent Computing Lab.
 Prior to joining Yale, he pursued an AI research internship at Kakao Corporation & SK-Tbrain, South Korea.
-His research interests include novel algorithms for neuromorphic computing, computer vision, algorithm-hardware co-design, and emerging devices for deep learning.
-Outside of the lab, he likes working out, boxing and running.
+He also did Applied Scientist internship at AWS AI (Seattle, WA).
+His research interests include novel algorithms for foundation models (e.g., CLIP, DINO-V2), computer vision, algorithm-hardware co-design, and emerging devices for deep learning.
+Outside of the lab, he likes working out, swimming and running.
 [E-mail: email@example.com

 received his B.Eng degree in computer science from the University of Electronic Science and Technology of China (UESTC).
 He also worked as a research assistant at the National University of Singapore, SenseTime Research, and UESTC previously.
 Currently, he is pursuing his PhD degree at Yale University advised by Professor Priyadarshini Panda.
-His research interests mainly focus on efficient deep learning systems, including network quantization, pruning, spiking.
+He also did Applied Scientist internship at Amazon Lab126 (Sunnyvale, CA).
+His research interests mainly focus on efficient deep learning systems, including network quantization, pruning, spiking, and efficient AI-Generated Content.
 His goal is to build trustworthy and deployable systems & algorithms for deep learning applications.
-Outside the lab, he likes watching movies, cooking as well as driving.
+Outside the lab, he likes lifting, cooking as well as driving.
 [E-mail: firstname.lastname@example.org